sachaguer/jaxili/README.md

 ## Training a conditional MAF

-If you really want to control the architecture of the network you can use the following code to train e.g. a Masked Autoregressive Flow (MAF).
+If you want to control the architecture of the network you can use the following code to train e.g. a Masked Autoregressive Flow (MAF).

 ```python
 import jax